 These Chinese-made products could soon be hard to find in the U.S.

-Many American retailers rushed to bring inventory into the country ahead of President Trump's sweeping levies, leading to a spike in imports since last summer.
-Imports have since slowed at a sharp clip, with a number of retailers foregoing orders on apparel, baby goods and more, that would typically be headed toward U.S. ports.
+Many American retailers rushed to build up their inventories ahead of President Trump's sweeping levies, leading to a recent spike in imports.
+Imports have since slowed, with a number of retailers foregoing orders on apparel, baby goods and other items that would typically be headed toward U.S. ports.

+"Companies and products with high exposure to China and its manufacturing are most at risk of shortages," they added.

-The types of goods whose supplies were pulled forward include computers, passenger vehicles, cell phones and electric storage batteries, according to a TD Cowen analysis citing data from the Port of Los Angeles, which along with the Port of Long Beach receives roughly 40% of all imports from Asia.
+The types of goods whose supplies were pulled forward as companies stocked up include computers, cars, cell phones and electric storage batteries, according to the financial firm.
+The financial firm cited data from the Port of Los Angeles, which along with the Port of Long Beach receives roughly 40% of all imports from Asia.

 Following the pre-tariff spike in imports, container bookings from China to the U.S. have gone down by as much as 60%, according to Flexport, a supply chain management company.
 So-called "blank sailings," or canceled voyages to the Port of Los Angeles rose to 17 in May, from just six in the month of April, TD Cowen found.